vigna/rust-dev-guidelines/README.md

 - In structures, the first declared fields should be the immutable ones (e.g., those that do not change value in the lifetime of the structure) followed by the mutable ones.
 In each section, fields should be ordered from the most general/important to the least general/important.
+In particular, chains of dependence should be reflected by the field order.

 ## Methods

 - Rust does not allow for optional parameters with default values, but often one simulates them implicitly using `Option` or special values.
-In function and methods, the first parameters should be the implicitly compulsory ones, followed by the optional ones.
+In function and methods, the first parameters should be the compulsory ones, followed by the optional ones.
 In each section, arguments should be ordered from the most general/important to the least general/important.
+In particular, chains of dependence should be reflected by the argument order.

 ## Tests